Controlling LEGO Wedo Motor with Python GUI App in Linux

 Learning Resources

-Command Line Tools and The Development Environment
+Command Line Tools and Development Environment

 sudo hcitool -i hci0 lescan